Img header logo

 As for water risks, we conduct risk assessment once a year.
 Recognizing water risks as “disaster/climate change risks” among the company-wide risks, we implement measures based on our business continuity plan (BCP), including maintaining a proper stock.
 In the future, we will also work to establish a collaborative relationship with our business partners, to secure multiple suppliers, and to consider the impact of flood/shortage of water due to climate change in our business partner selection process.

-• *4 SBTi: An international initiative that prompts private corporations and other types of organizations set science-based greenhouse gas emission reduction targets in accordance with the Paris Agreement
+• An international initiative that prompts private corporations and other types of organizations to set science-based greenhouse gas emission reduction targets in accordance with the Paris Agreement

 Dialogues with stakeholders